Luca-spopo/Luca-spopo.github.io/aboutme.md

 My early childhood revolved around extreme boredom, video games and the internet.
 Imagine a summer vacation, now imagine feeling that way for a few years.
 This extreme boredom played out in my favor as I developed a habit of thinking.
-My thoughts would wander to all sorts of subjects as my tiny brain tried to figure out how telephones are possible at all, why the sky isn't falling, and all the other questions you would have the first time you encounter ~~PHP~~ life.
+My thoughts would wander to all sorts of subjects as my tiny brain tried to figure out how telephones are possible at all, why the sky isn't falling, and all the other questions you would have the first time you encounter life.
 I did not get the answers to my questions until much later in life, but I believe the process of asking the questions was much more impactful on my development than getting the answers.

 Just as reading a good book fills some people with the desire to write, playing certain wonderful video games filled